 - Why does the company behind the annuity matter?

-When the time comes for you to use the benefits that are offered by a variable annuity it is important to remember that all guarantees including the optional benefits are backed by the claims-paying ability of the issuing insurance company and do not apply to the underlying investment options.
+When the time comes for you to use the benefits that are offered by an annuity, it is important to remember that all guarantees, including any optional benefits, are backed by the claims-paying ability of the issuing insurance company.

 - Who can help me determine if an annuity is right for me?